LydiaLooi/EndlessShooter/README.md

 5) Play and enjoy!

------------------------ How to play  -----------------------------------
+## How to play

-Controls:
+### Goal
+* Shoot the other player and don't get shot!
+* It's an endless shooter where you can rack up as high a score as you would like.

+### Controls

 While playing:

-Navswitch left = Moves ship position to the left.
+* Navswitch left = Moves ship position to the left.

-Navswitch right = Moves ship position to the right.
+* Navswitch right = Moves ship position to the right.

-Navswitch up = Aims the ship's gun to the right.
+* Navswitch up = Aims the ship's gun to the right.

-Navswitch down = Aims the ship's gun to the left.
+* Navswitch down = Aims the ship's gun to the left.

-Navswitch push = Fires bullet.
+* Navswitch push = Fires bullet.

-During the score screen:
+* During the score screen:

-Navswitch push = Starts the next round.
+* Navswitch push = Starts the next round.

------------------------  The goal of the game: -------------------------

-Shoot the other player and don't get shot!

-It's an endless shooter where you can rack up as high a score as you would like.

 ------------------------------------------------------------------------